BeyondTeam/BDReborn/README.md

   }
 ```
 add your bot ID at line 4
-add your ID at line 82
+add your ID at line 82 in bot.lua
+add your ID at line 235 in tools.lua
 Then restart the bot.

 # Support and development